VeronikaHh/todo_app/README.md

-Django templates project to manage tasks.
+Simple Django templates project to manage tasks with SQLite database.